Understanding the Negative Stigma of Obesity and its Consequences

 Unfortunately, weight stigma also exists in healthcare settings.
 Negative attitudes about overweight patients have been reported by physicians, nurses, dietitians, psychologists, and medical students.
 Research shows that even healthcare professionals who specialize in the treatment of obesity hold negative attitudes.

-It is not yet known how bias among healthcare professionals affects the quality of care they provide to obese patients.
-However, some studies have indicated that obese patients are reluctant to seek medical care, and may be more likely to delay important preventative healthcare services and cancel medical appointments.
+It is not yet known how bias among healthcare professionals affects the quality of care they provide to patients with obesity.
+However, some studies have indicated that patients with obesity are reluctant to seek medical care, and may be more likely to delay important preventative healthcare services and cancel medical appointments.
 One reason for these experiences may be weight bias in healthcare settings.

 How Obesity is Perceived Impacts the Negative Stigma

 Taken together, the consequences of being denied jobs, rejected by peers, or treated inappropriately by healthcare professionals because of one’s weight can have a serious and negative impact on quality of life.
-Obese individuals suffer terribly from this, both from direct discrimination and from more subtle forms of bias and stigma that are frequently encountered.
+Individuals with obesity suffer terribly from this, both from direct discrimination and from more subtle forms of bias and stigma that are frequently encountered.

 What Can be Done to Eradicate the Problem of Weight Bias?

-Given how pervasive and acceptable weight stigma is in our society, transforming societal attitudes and enacting laws that prohibit discrimination based on weight are needed in order to eliminate the problem of stigma toward obese individuals.
-Although this requires enormous efforts, there are other important steps that can be taken by both patients and their healthcare providers to help improve the daily functioning and well-being of obese individuals.
+Given how pervasive and acceptable weight stigma is in our society, transforming societal attitudes and enacting laws that prohibit discrimination based on weight are needed in order to eliminate the problem of stigma toward individuals with obesity.
+Although this requires enormous efforts, there are other important steps that can be taken by both patients and their healthcare providers to help improve the daily functioning and well-being of individuals with obesity.

 Patients as Advocates